PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

-Windows is the only OS that has System32, but that does not mean people with other operating systems are not being trolled too.
-Trollers will often tell Mac and Linux users to open up their terminals and enter in a code (such as “sudo rm -rf /*”) that will then wipe their hard drives.
+System32 is an exclusive file system of Windows, but other tricks exist for trolling users into disabling their hard drives.
+Trollers will often tell Mac and Linux users to open up their terminals and enter in code (such as “sudo rm -rf /*”) that will then wipe their hard drives.

 Another trolling technique, in use on the /g/ (technology) board of 4chan since 2010, involves the Ubuntu operating system.
-Trolls share the command dd if=/dev/zero of=/dev/sda bs=1M to troll less knowledgeable Ubuntu users into deleting their equivalent of System32.
-It has been claimed to help with defragging, firewalls, and for drivers.
+Trolls share the command dd if=/dev/zero of=/dev/sda bs=1M to troll less knowledgeable Ubuntu users into wiping their hard drive.
+Trollers will often claim that it will help with defragging hard drives, improve firewalls, and fix drivers.